greggman/twgl.js/README.md

 [three.js](http://threejs.org).

 TWGL can be considered a spiritual successor to [TDL](http://github.com/greggman/tdl).
-Where as TDL created several objects that wrapped WebGL, TWGL tries not to wrap anything.
+Where as TDL created several *classes* that wrapped WebGL, TWGL tries not to wrap anything.
 In fact you can manually create nearly all TWGL data structures.

-For example the function `setAttributes` takes a attribSetters and an object of attributes.
+For example the function `setAttributes` takes an object of attributes.
 In WebGL you might write code like this

     gl.bindBuffer(gl.ARRAY_BUFFER, positionBuffer);